 One of the best-loved and most powerful weed strains, Sour Diesel is thought to be a cross between Northern Lights, Super Skunk and 91 Chemdawg.
 With 30% Indica genes and 70% Sativa, this strain will give you excellent yields and can be grown either indoors or outside.
-This strain has a high resistance to mould and other fungi.
+This strain has a high resistance to mold and other fungi.
 Grown outdoors, It produces the best results in a warm climate or regions with warm summer temperatures.

 Growing Sour Diesel

 The flowering time of Sour Diesel is just 10 weeks.
-In the northern hemisphere, the best time to harvest outdoor grown plants is October (in the northern hemisphere).
-With its Sativa dominant heritage, the plant grows rapidly during the first month and growers tend to get the best yields with low-stress growing techniques.
+In the Northern Hemisphere, the best time to harvest outdoor grown plants is October (in the Northern Hemisphere).
+With its Sativa dominant heritage, the plant grows rapidly during the first month, and growers tend to get the best yields with low-stress growing techniques.
 The Sativa ancestry also ensures dense, resinous buds and powerful chemical, spicy and acidic scents.
 Grown indoors, the plant can reach up to 160 cm.
-Grown outdoors with plenty of sunlight and water, Sour Diesel will stretch away and reach heights of up to 300cm.
+Grown outdoors with plenty of sunlight and water, Sour Diesel will stretch away and reach heights of up to 300 cm.
 Growers who apply the SOG method can expect high-quality yields of up to 500 gm per m2.